THE THEMATIC PRIORITIES

 In support of SDG11 (sustainable cities and communities), SDSN Uganda will seek to identify and promote sustainable, resilient and green cities.
 Practical solutions for addressing urban development challenges such as housing/slums, urban poverty, energy access, transport, air and water quality, solid waste management and unemployment will be sought through evidence-based research and dialogues with key stakeholders and supporting integrated urban planning approaches that address economic, social and environmental sustainability.
 The Ministry of Lands, Housing and Urban Development, Ministry of Local Government, City/Urban Local Governments will be important partners in this initiative.
 SDSN shall draw from the expertise of national and international institutions.

 CLIMATE COMPATIBLE DEVELOPMENT

-Uganda is highly vulnerable to the impacts of climate change and promoting climate change adaptation and mitigation has a high potential to deliver triple wins (resilience, reduced emissions and enhanced development) and multiple benefits e.g. sustainable agriculture and food security; water security; green energy and energy security, improved health; increased investments, jobs and income etc. that are critical to achievement many SDGs.
-In support of achievement of SDG13 (climate action), SDSN Uganda will support capacity building and transformative solutions for climate change resilient and low carbon development pathways.
-Building awareness building, evidence based research and innovations, trainings and demonstrations, knowledge management and stakeholder dialogues are some of activities we can engage in.
+Uganda is highly vulnerable to the impacts of climate change and promoting climate change adaptation and mitigation has a high potential to deliver triple wins (resilience, reduced emissions and enhanced development) and multiple benefits e.g. sustainable agriculture and food security; water security; green energy and energy security, improved health; increased investments, jobs and income etc. that are critical to the achievement many SDGs.
+In support of the achievement of SDG13 (climate action), SDSN Uganda will support capacity building and transformative solutions for climate change resilient and low carbon development pathways.
+Building awareness building, evidence-based research and innovations, training and demonstrations, knowledge management and stakeholder dialogues are some of the activities we can engage in.